OctopusDeployLabs/SpaceCloner/docs/UseCase-KeepInstancesInSync.md

 - `CloneProjectDeploymentProcess` - set to `true` as you'll want to include the project deployment process.
 - `CloneProjectRunbooks` - set to `true` as you'll want to include the project runbooks.
 - `CloneTenantVariables` - set to `true` as you'll want to include the tenant variables.
+- `CloneProjectLogos` - set to `true` as you'll want to copy over the project logo.
+- `CloneTenantLogos` - set to `true` as you'll want to copy over the tenant logos.

 The scoping options are:
 - `ProcessEnvironmentScopingMatch` - set to `IgnoreMismatchOnNewLeaveExistingAlone` in case you might have steps scoped to `Dev` or `Test`